-The Committee and Accounting Officer is responsible for keeping proper accounting records which disclose, with reasonable accuracy at any time, the financial position of the Fund and enable it to ensure that the financial statements comply with Schedule 7 to the Financial Memorandum issued by Defra.
-However, responsibility for the regulations governing the LGPS lies with the Workforce Pay and Pensions Division at DCLG.
+The Committee and Accounting Officer is responsible for keeping proper accounting records which disclose, with reasonable accuracy at any time, the financial position of the Fund and enable it to ensure that the financial statements comply with the Financial Memorandum issued by Defra.
+However, responsibility for the regulations governing the LGPS lies with the Workforce Pay and Pensions Division at MHCLG.